The targeted and strategic use of Pupil Premium funding will support us in achieving our vision.

 We ensure that teaching and learning opportunities the needs of all pupils.

 We ensure that appropriate provision is made for pupil who belongs to vulnerable groups; this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be social disadvantaged.

 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 We reserve the right to allocate the Pupil Premium funding to support any other pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.
 At least 70% of any group will be made up of children eligible for Pupil Premium.

 Pupil Premium funding will be allocated following a needs analysis, which will identify priority classes, groups or individuals.
 Limited funding and resources means that not all children receiving free school meals (or who have been eligible to receive FSM in the last six years, known as Ever 6) will be in receipt of Pupil Premium interventions at one time.

 The range of provision the Governors may consider making for this group of children could include:

-- Additional teaching and learning opportunities provided through learning mentors, trained TAs or external agencies based on the most up-to-date EEF toolkit evidnce.
+Additional teaching and learning opportunities provided through learning mentors, trained TAs or external agencies based on the most up-to-date EEF toolkit evidence.

 All our work through the Pupil Premium will be aimed at accelerating progress moving children to at least age related expectations.
 Initially, this will be in the areas of communication, English and mathematics.
 The school makes effective use of proven education research when selecting interventions to accelerate and deepen pupil progress.
 The Education Endowment Foundation (EFF) offers guidance reports providing practical examples of programmes and approaches to support school leaders make better informed decisions – all based on the best available evidence.